hey-network/mainchain/readme.md

 - List of presale buyers vested addresses with number of tokens purchased per address and vesting period if any (`PRESALE_VESTED` tokens in total)

 #### Outcome
-- HeyToken contract deployed
+- Token contract deployed
-- HeyCrowdSale contract deployed
+- TokenSale contract deployed
 - VestingTrustee contract deployed
 - 1,000,000,000 tokens minted
 - 300,000,000 tokens on Pool account
 - `PRESALE_NON_VESTED` tokens distributed amongst presale non-vested buyers accounts
 - `PRESALE_VESTED` (for presale buyers) + ~~200,000,000~~ (for the Hey team, contributors and advisors) tokens controlled by the VestingTrustee contract, with a balance per vested account
-- (500,000,000 - `PRESALE`) of tokens controlled by the HeyCrowdSale contract, where `PRESALE` = `PRESALE_NON_VESTED` + `PRESALE_VESTED`
+- (500,000,000 - `PRESALE`) of tokens controlled by the TokenSale contract, where `PRESALE` = `PRESALE_NON_VESTED` + `PRESALE_VESTED`
-- HeyCrowdsale contract ready to accept ETH payments against HEY tokens
+- TokenSale contract ready to accept ETH payments against HEY tokens
-- HeyCrowdsale contract funneling incoming ETH to Wallet account
+- TokenSale contract funneling incoming ETH to Wallet account
-- HeyCrowdSale contract configured to send potential remaining tokens post-TGE to Pool account
+- TokenSale contract configured to send potential remaining tokens post-TGE to Pool account

 #### Choreography

 All actions performed below should originate from the TGEAdmin account.
-After deployment, this address should be kept secure as it is still able to call `pause()` on the HeyCrowdsale contract (no other actions allowed on any other contracts).
+After deployment, this address should be kept secure as it is still able to call `pause()` on the TokenSale contract (no other actions allowed on any other contracts).
 The deployment script is the following:

-1. **Deploy HeyToken** (no constructor parameters needed)
+1. **Deploy Token** (no constructor parameters needed)
-2. **Deploy HeyCrowdSale**, with constructor parameters:
+2. **Deploy TokenSale**, with constructor parameters:
     - `openingTime`: ~~TBC~~
     - `closingTime`: ~~TBC~~
     - `firstDayRate`: 5500
     - `rate`: 5000
     - `wallet`: Wallet account address
     - `pool`: Pool account address
-    - `token`: HeyToken contract address (from previous step)
+    - `token`: Token contract address (from previous step)
 3. **Deploy VestingTrustee**, with constructor parameter:
-    - `token`: HeyToken contract address (from previous step)
+    - `token`: Token contract address (from previous step)
 4. **Send** 300,000,000 tokens to Pool account
-5. **Send** (500,000,000 - `PRESALE`) tokens to the HeyCrowdSale contract address
+5. **Send** (500,000,000 - `PRESALE`) tokens to the TokenSale contract address
 6. **Send** `PRESALE_NON_VESTED` tokens in total to presale non-vested buyers accounts as per the distribution list (multiple transactions)
 7. **Send** `PRESALE_VESTED` + ~~200,000,000~~ tokens to the VestingTrustee contract address (from previous step)
 8. **Call** the `createGrant()` function on the VestingTrustee contract once for each presale vested buyer as well as for the Team account with following parameters: